Park Ranger Programs

 Sit with a Ranger

 Ranger talks are offered throughout the park.
-Daily programs in the visitor center theater and nightly programs in park campgrounds are a good way to learn more about the park.
-You should also take in one of our sled dog demonstrations, where a ranger chats about the history and purpose of sled dogs in Denali before hopping on a sled to do a loop around a gravel track with a dog team.
+Ranger talks in park campgrounds and visitor centers are a good way to learn more about the park.
+You should also take in one of our sled dog demonstrations, where a ranger chats about the history and purpose of sled dogs in Denali before hopping on a sled to do a loop around

-Our partner non-profit association, Alaska Geographic, also offers a variety of naturalist programs throughout the park.
+Our partner non-profit association, Alaska Geographic, also offers a variety of programs for visitors.
+Other than field courses, these programs occur at the Murie Science and Learning Center.